 For each action, necessary investments were estimated across City Capital, Expense, Personnel, and Non-City investments.
 Non-City investments included high-level assessments across the private sector, NY State, federal government, and utility ratepayers.
 The City's agencies and outside experts were consulted and supported by a literature review process in order to accurately estimate investments necessary for each action.
 Necessary investments are characterized by four tranches - under \$10 million, \$10 to \$100 million, \$100 million to \$1 billion, and over \$1 billion.
 Estimates were calculated to include investments necessary through 2030, where possible.
-Non-city investments were not estimated for advocacy oriented actions.
+Noncity investments were not estimated for advocacy oriented actions.

-The feasibility of actions was assessed based on the action's stage in its life cycle, e.g. existing actions, actions slated for expansion, and new actions; the City's ability to directly implement (City-led or non-City-led); and ease of funding, e.g. whether an action may be adopted quickly with precedents for funding at scale, or faces funding or financing barriers, such as long time horizons for return on investment.
+The feasibility of actions was assessed based on the action's stage in its life cycle, e.g. existing actions, actions slated for expansion, and new actions; the City's ability to directly implement (City-lead or non-City-lead); ease of funding, e.g. whether an action may be adopted quickly with precedents for funding at scale, or faces funding or financing barriers, such as long time horizons for return on investment, multiple stakeholder involvement, or many approvals necessary.